 Looking at QuickLotto.net, I sat back and had myself a chuckle.
-QuickLotto runs two raffles (well, that’s what they call them) which are lotteries, plus some scratches.
+QuickLotto runs two raffles (well, that’s what they call them), which are lotteries, plus some scratches.
 Okay, that’s not what was funny.
 They are owned and operated in Nigeria.
-Over the last bunch of years, all of us have heard about the 419 (and other) scams.
+Over the last many years, all of us have heard about the 419 (and other) scams.
 How does any company in Nigeria figure they are going to attract international players?
 Let’s take a look!

 Their raffles work like a regular lottery.
 Quick5 is played daily with the draw at 10:00 pm each night.
 Players choose 5 numbers per ticket line from 1 to 39.
 The estimated jackpot starts at Naira 10 million (around USD 60,000).

 Their weekly draw is called MegaHammer and starts with a minimum jackpot of Naira 150 million (about USD 900,000).
-Players choose 5 numbers per ticket line from between 1 to 59 and a bonus ball from 1 to 39.
+Players choose 5 numbers per ticket line from 1 to 59 and a bonus ball from 1 to 39.

 Who Can Play Quick Lotto?

-Anyone can play at QuickLotto though there are a lot of indications that this site is targeted more at national players with all kinds of options on buying tickets using SMS, POS, ATMs and online.
+Anyone can play at QuickLotto though there are many indications that this site is targeted more at national players with all kinds of options on buying tickets using SMS, POS, ATMs, and online.
 If you are going to play, makes sure you are clear on your numbers before you hit payment.
 They say there are no refunds – at all!

 Winning at QuickLotto.net

-Winners can get their winnings through three easy steps at the same time; there is no information on whether there are fees or transfer charges.
+Winners can get their winnings through three easy steps simultaneously; there is no information on whether there are fees or transfer charges.
 One of the weird things is their site claims to aim to ensure a millionaire a month, but they only show the winning results for the last two months – with no winner!
 There is no breakdown on winning and/or tier level on payouts.
-QuickLotto does say that 50% of revenue goes to prizes, 20% to the government and 30% to the company and affiliates.
+QuickLotto does say that 50% of revenue goes to prizes, 20% to the government, and 30% to the company and affiliates.

 Who Are They?